HarvardJanus/Janus/relatedwork.md

 ## An Empirical Evaluation of the Comprehensibility of Decision Table, Tree, and Rule-Based Predictive Models

-## Enslaving the algorithm: from a `right to an explanation' to a `right to better decisions'?
+## Enslaving the algorithm: from a 'right to an explanation' to a 'right to better decisions'?
 - Because ML algorithms are trained on historical data, they risk replicating unwanted historical patterns of unfairness and/or discrimination (e.g., gender equality, racial policing, luxury advertising).
 - A severe obstacle to challenging such systems is that outputs, which translate with or without human intervention to decisions, are made not by humans or even human-legible rules, but by less scrutable mathematical techniques.
-This opacity has been described as creating a ``black box'' society.
+This opacity has been described as creating a ''black box'' society.
 - Two related provisions in Data Protection Directive (DPD):
-	1. A ``significant'' decision could not be based solely on automated data processing.
+	1. A ''significant'' decision could not be based solely on automated data processing.
-	2. Users have rights to obtain information about whether and how their particular personal data was processed, i.e., they have the specific right to obtain ``knowledge of the logic involved in any automatic processing'' of their data.
+	2. Users have rights to obtain information about whether and how their particular personal data was processed, i.e., they have the specific right to obtain ''knowledge of the logic involved in any automatic processing'' of their data.

-## Rationalizing Neural Predictions
+## Rationalizing Neural Predictions (_HOW_)
 - Many recent advances in NLP problems have come from formulating and training expressive and elaborate neural models.
 The gains in accuracy have come at the cost of interpretability since complex neural models offer little transparency concerning their inner workings.
 - This paper incorporates rationale generation as an integral part of the overall learning problem, but only limited to extractive (as opposed to abstractive) rationales.
 - In NLP, rationales are simply subsets of the words from the input text that satisfy two key properties.